helenarodriguezg/pedRI/README.md

-# cuAdjust
+# pedRI

-**cuAdjust** provides tools for age- and inflammation-adjusted reference intervals for pediatric serum copper, to support interpretation.
+**pedRI** offers tools for calculating pediatric reference intervals adjusted for age and inflammation, facilitating accurate interpretation.
+Serum copper is used as a proof-of-concept.

 This package **does not require advanced programming skills**.